insertions/eastern-bloc-workshop/insertions-tutorial/README.md

 ![Screenshot](assets/webInsertion-screenshot.png)

-At any time, you can change the target video by modifying the "video.txt" and by clicking on "reload URL from file" inside the application.
+At any time, you can change the target video by clicking on "reload URL from file", and pasting the new link inside the "video.txt" file.
 You can hide the debug info by unselecting "Show debug info".

 If you're having problems, make sure you have picked a valid video, and that its link is correctly pasted into the "video.txt" file.